orchestron-orchestrator/sorespo/docs/tutorials/develop-on-windows.md

             intf.description = "VRF Interface for customer connections"
 ```

-After you have saved the file to disk, you can re-build the Orchestron binary
+After you have saved the file to disk, you can re-build the SORESPO binary
 to incorporate the change.
 Press *Ctrl+C* in the terminal window where
-Orchestron is running.
+SORESPO is running.

 Then in the same terminal window trigger a build:
 ```shell